How to become a special educational needs (SEN) teaching assistant

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You could get experience by volunteering in a local school or with a community organisation.
-This can sometimes lead to paid work or a chance to get relevant qualifications.

 You can apply for special needs teaching assistant jobs if you have experience of working with children with disabilities or learning difficulties.